-For vegans, iodised salt, commercial bread made using iodised salt, fortified soy or nut milks (check the product label) and seaweed are important.
+For vegans, iodised salt, commercial bread made using iodised salt, fortified soy or nut milk (check the product label) and seaweed are important.

 Substances called goitrogens, which are found in brassica vegetables – including cabbage, broccoli and Brussels sprouts, sweet potato and maize – can interfere with the production of thyroid hormones.

 Iron is needed to make haemoglobin in red blood cells, which carry oxygen around your body.
 It is also needed for the production of energy in your muscles, and for concentration and a healthy immune system.